 Prior to joining FAIMER, Dr. Salt served as assistant vice president for CSEC assessments, overseeing test development for the USMLE Step 2 Clinical Skills exam.
 Dr. Salt previously served as associate program director and internal medicine clerkship director at Thomas Jefferson University.

-Justin Seeling leads FAIMER’s communications and marketing efforts and provides project management and administrative support to the FAIMER staff.
-He works with staff to develop and curate communications and marketing strategies for FAIMER and manages project timelines and workflows to achieve project and program success.
+Justin Seeling brings his experience in partnership development and marketing roles to lead alumni and external partnership engagement activities in FAIMER.
+He works with FAIMER and leadership to identify, develop, and sustain innovative partnerships with external partners and conduct FAIMER alum engagement activities to foster personalized, long-lasting relationships.
+He also contributes to communications and marketing activities and provides project management and support to FAIMER staff.
 He is also responsible for researching and implementing technology solutions for the various needs of FAIMER, FAIMER staff, and FAIMER Fellows.
 Mr. Seeling joined the FAIMER staff in 2020 after more than ten years of serving in management and partnership development roles in ECFMG’s GEMx and ERAS Support Services programs.

-Mr. Seeling holds an M.S. in international marketing management from Boston University and a bachelor’s degree in English from Temple University.
+Mr. Seeling holds an MS in international marketing management from Boston University and a BA in English from Temple University.